-The University has a contract with the Avon Partnership NHS Occupational Health Service for assessment, advice and guidance in relation to fitness to return to practice placements and other health related matters.
+The University has a contract with the Avon Partnership NHS Occupational Health Service for assessment, advice and guidance in relation to fitness to come onto a nursing programme, fitness to return to the programme and practice placements following a time out, and other health related matters.
 Please note that all back injuries must be assessed by OH prior to returning to placement.
 If you sustain a back injury, please inform the programme leader as soon as possible so that they can refer to you to Occupational Health and make a plan to support you.

 You may be asked to contact the service directly for telephone advice before a referral is made for you.
 All students should declare all health conditions before you start on the programme so that a judgement can be made whether you are fit to undertake the programme.
-If you do not declare a known health condition which compromises your ability to be in placement, this may be considered under the UWE Professional Suitability and Professional Conduct Policy.
+If you do not declare a known health condition which compromises your ability to be on the programme, this may be considered under the UWE Bristol Professional Suitability and Professional Conduct Policy.